warewulf/warewulf/userdocs/contents/containers.rst

 Syncuser
 --------

-At import time warewulf checks if the names of the users on the host match the users and UIDs/GIDs in the imported container.
+At import time Warewulf checks if the names of the users on the host match the users and UIDs/GIDs in the imported container.
 If there is mismatch, the import command will print out a warning.
-By setting the ``--syncuser`` flag you advise warewulf to try to syncronize the users from the host to the container, which means that ``/etc/passwd`` and ``/etc/group`` of the imported container are updated and all the files belonning to these UIDs and GIDs will also be updated.
+By setting the ``--syncuser`` flag you advise Warewulf to try to syncronize the users from the host to the container, which means that ``/etc/passwd`` and ``/etc/group`` of the imported container are updated and all the files belonning to these UIDs and GIDs will also be updated.

 A check if the users of the host and container matches can be triggered with the ``syncuser`` command.